-You are an investor
+You are inventor?

 The patent of invention is a title deed issued for a new invention that can be used industrially.
 This might be a product (clock movement) or a manufacturing process (laser cutting).

 As a patent holder, you can prohibit any third party from using your invention for industrial purposes, manufacturing it, selling it or using technological elements.

 The patent protects you for 20 years in the countries where the invention is registered.
 The patent of invention, like a title deed, can be sold, granted or subject to a licence agreement.